PPBDS/tutorial.helpers/vignettes/instructions.md

 ## Check tutorial functionality

 The simplest way to test the `tutorial.Rmd` with which you are working on is to hit the "Run Document" button.
-This is the same thing as running `rmarkdown::render()` on the tutorial:
+This is the same thing as running `rmarkdown::render()` on that file:

 ```r